 2. How will the school staff support my child?

 The Class Teacher is responsible for all the children in their class including those with SEN. Learning is carefully planned and differentiated to cater for children with differing abilities.
 It may be necessary for your child to receive extra support in small groups or occasionally on a one to one basis.
+We have a number of interventions in place to support children with a variety of needs including speech and language; social emotional and mental health needs and specific learning difficulties.
 The SENDCo may suggest the involvement of an outside specialist.
 Parents will be fully involved at every stage of the process.

 3. How will I know how my child is doing?